Timothee/LogMeOutThx/README.md

 LogMeOutThx
 ===========

 LogMeOutThx is the fastest way to log you out of websites.
+Get it here or get it [there](http://logmeoutthx.com).

 For now, it's made of a bookmarklet (for Safari) and a Chrome extension, which does the same thing as the bookmarklet but can be called with a configurable keyboard shortcut.